 Epidyolex is a pharmaceutically prepared CBD add-on treatment (used alongside clobazam) for the treatment of seizures in children with Dravet syndrome or Lennox-Gastaut syndrome;

-NICE approved this CBD treatment for routine NHS use on 11 November 2019, but only as an add-on treatment for seizures associated with Dravet syndrome or Lennox-Gastaut syndrome.
+NICE (the National Institute for Health and Care Excellence) approved this CBD treatment for routine NHS use on 11 November 2019, but only as an add-on treatment for seizures associated with Dravet syndrome or Lennox-Gastaut syndrome;

-You can find more information on the NHS website.
+You can read more about cannabis-based medicines on the NHS website.

 If you have any questions or concerns about cannabis-based medicines please speak with your consultant.

 While epilepsy is no laughing matter, one man is turning 'comedy on' for Young Epilepsy.

 For this Hallowe'en, Young Epilepsy is urging you to be spookily creative for a good cause.